fruether/MyProject/folder/README.md

 }
 ```

 The suffix constrains the suffix (the extension) of files to be matched.
-Metadata takes the form of a key-value pair with "language" as key and "Java" as value.
-In a conceptual sense, such metadata submits that the file in question is an element of the language specified; see the "elementOf" relationship of Language:MegaL.
+Metadata takes the form of a key-value pair with `language` as key and `Java` as value.
+In a conceptual sense, such metadata submits that the file in question is an element of the language specified; see the `elementOf` relationship of Language:MegaL.
 We assume that a 101companies-specific interpreter, such as the 101companies:Explorer, links the key-value pair to the resource Language:Java as it is manifest on the 101wiki.

 The example specifies a single rule.
 In general, an Language:101meta specification is a list of rules.
 Here is a specification with two rules to match both Language:JavaScript and Language:Java files; array notation is used to this end: